 Training and preparation have never been more crucial in the financial services industry.
 Updated privacy regulations from Europe, China, and the US have both risk management companies and cyber insurance brokers racing to provide institutions with the best tools to prevent harmful cyber threats.
 However, most organizations today aren’t utilizing the tools they already have – the tools that could help prevent breaches altogether – employees.

-An auditor will usually begin a risk audit by referencing a checklist and identifying any weaknesses in a company’s digital security network, but it doesn’t stop there.
+According to NJ IT company, an auditor will usually begin a risk audit by referencing a checklist and identifying any weaknesses in a company’s digital security network, but it doesn’t stop there.
 The auditor will also evaluate the business’s email system.
 Some of the most damaging cyber threats begin with malicious links embedded in emails, and they can be more cunning than you think.

 Here’s an example.